 Balancing Incentive Program

-The Balancing Incentive Program will help States transform their long-term care systems by:
+The Balancing Incentive Program helped States transform their long-term care systems by:

-Total funding over 4 years (October 2011 – September 2015) can’t exceed $3 billion in Federal enhanced matching payments.
+Total funding over the 4 years (October 2011 – September 2015) was $2.4 billion in Federal enhanced matching payments.

 Federal Funding for State Programs

 To participate in the Balancing Incentive Program, a State must have spent less than 50% of total Medicaid medical assistance expenditures on non-institutionally based LTSS for fiscal year 2009.
-States must also submit an application that meets programmatic and structural reform requirements.
+States must have also submitted an application that met programmatic and structural reform requirements.

-- States that spent 25-50% on non-institutionally-based LTSS are eligible for a 2% enhanced FMAP.
-These States must reach 50% of total LTSS expenditures on non-institutionally based LTSS by September 30, 2015.
+- States that spent 25-50% on non-institutionally-based LTSS were eligible for a 2% enhanced FMAP.
+These States must have reached 50% of total LTSS expenditures on non-institutionally based LTSS by September 30, 2015.

-To apply to the Balancing Incentive Program, click here.
+For the Balancing Incentive Program application, click here.

 For more information on the required structural changes, click here.